 Employee rights during the protected period

-It would be unlawful discrimination if:
+It would be unlawful discrimination if, during the protected period:

 - An employer treats an employee unfavourably during the protected period because of her pregnancy or as a result of an illness she contracted as a result of it.